basaraa/JapaneseLearningApp/README.md

 ### Description of website features:
 - You can add kanji, words, grammar and grammar sentences manually or from .csv file.
 - You can see alphabet in table view.
-- You can see words in table view and also in flip card view by categories or subcategories or also all of them (in subcategories only in table view).
+- You can see words in table view and also in flip card view by categories or subcategories or also all of them.
 - You can also see grammar and grammar sentences.
-- You can also take an exam from all words or by word categories.
+- You can also take an exam from all words or by word categories/subcategories.